 The BRAINS program has a grant renewal that is currently under review.
 The next cohort (and application process) is pending the renewal.
 If renewed, our next cohort is expected to be in 2022.

-As an integral component of the overall BRAINS program, selected Fellows will be invited to attend a four-day symposium at IslandWood Conference Center on beautiful Bainbridge Island.
-Away from everyday distractions, participants will engage with a variety of professionals from the neuroscience fields, including a cohort of 24-28 peers and 12-15 senior scientists.
-In addition, several experienced professionals will host an array of workshops designed to meet the unique needs of underrepresented, early-career scientists in neuroscience-related fields.
-These Symposium activities will lay the foundation for deeper and ongoing support through the two-year BRAINS program, including the Fellows Mentoring Circles and the Fellows Cross-Cohort events.The 2017 Fellows Symposium is scheduled for September 28 - October 1, 2017.
-It will take place at the IslandWood Conference Center on Baibridge Island, outside of Seattle, WA.
-A list of the the Fellows Symposium Panelists and Speakers can be found here.
-A draft agenda for the symposium can be found here.
+Fellows attend a four-day symposium in the Seattle area.
+Away from everyday distractions, participants engage with a variety of professionals from the neuroscience fields, including a cohort of 24-28 peers and 12-15 senior scientist panelists.
+In addition, several experienced professionals host an array of workshops designed to meet the unique needs of underrepresented, early-career scientists in neuroscience-related fields.
+These Symposium activities lay the foundation for deeper and ongoing support through the two-year BRAINS program, including the Fellows Mentoring Circles and the Cross Cohort events.

 Highlights of the Symposium include the following:

 - Engagement with a cohort of 24-28 peers in neuroscience-related fields: Each symposium includes a cohort of 24-28 early career scientists.
 Participants are surrounded by other underrepresented peer scientists who have invested in their neuroscience careers.

 - Mentorship and networking with senior scientists: Each symposium includes a group of 12-15 senior scientists to offer both formal and informal opportunities for mentorship and networking, including diverse perspectives on developing successful scientific careers.